uqlibrary/technology-training/Python/seaborn_intermediate/seaborn_intermediate.md

 Next, we can adjust the bin (column) properties, such as width, range and aesthetics.

-Using `bins`, we can specify the number of bins used.
-Above, there are 14 - notice that if we reduce the number, perhaps to 7, we could draw some different conclusions.
+Using `bins = `, we can specify the number of bins used.
+Above, there are 14.
+Notice that if we reduce the number, perhaps to 7, we could draw some different conclusions.

 ```python
 #%%